 GAMMA is an open source spectrometer and a spectrum analysis service that uses only light, and no chemical reagents, to perform a blood serum chemistry panel at the point of care, providing healthcare-professionals with the mean to perform a blood chemistry analysis on-the-go for less than €2 per panel.

-Few big players (Roche, Siemens, Abbott, Danaher...) control ~80% of the marketshare.
-When smaller companies (start-up) developing new medtechs start generating revenue, they are bought (M&A) by those big players.
-Despite the better logistics and distribution networks of the big players, the real incentive for those M&A is the cash-out for the shareholders of the start-up.
-This M&A habits prevent the emergence of new/small players in the IVD field; and it pushes towards the high price of healthcare.
+Few big players (Roche, Siemens, Abbott, Danaher...) control most of the global marketshares.
+When smaller companies (start-up) developing new medtechs start generating revenue, they are bought (M&A) by those big players, which have better logistics, distribution networks and lobbying capacity.

-The US and EU market represents 70% of the global IVD market shares but only 15% of the world population.
+The US and EU market represent more than 60% of the global IVD market shares but only 15% of the world population.
 Proof that IVD is both overpriced here, and under used there.